HasibulRupok/pic-reach/README.md

 1. Run the backend server:
     ```bash
     # Inside the backend directory
-    npm start
+    npm run dev
     ```
    The server should start at `http://localhost:5555`.

 2. Start the frontend application:
     ```bash
     # Inside the frontend directory
-    npm start
+    npm run dev
     ```
-   The React app should start at `http://localhost:3000`.
+   The React app should start at `http://localhost:5173`.

-3. Access the application by navigating to `http://localhost:3000` in your browser.
+3. Access the application by navigating to `http://localhost:5173` in your browser.

 ## Backend Routes